-The consultants at the Writing Center have experience in a variety of disciplines, and they are able to assist students with all facets of the writing process, including:
+STUDENTS: The consultants at the Writing Center have experience in a variety of disciplines.
+While we don't simply do final proofreading, tutors are able to assist students with all facets of the writing process, including:

-If coming to the Writing Center is a requirement for one of your classes, prepare for your session by identifying at least three areas of your paper that you need specific work on (your thesis isn’t contestable; your conclusion is weak; your evidence is minimal; your analysis is lacking; your transitions are stiff; your paragraphs aren’t focused, etc.).
-Be on time.
+If coming to the Writing Center is a requirement for one of your classes, perhaps talk to your instructor before meeting with the tutor.
+Prepare for your session by identifying at least three areas of your paper that require specific work (ex: definition of thesis, supporting evidence, weak analysis, focus within the overall argument, etc.).
+Please be on time for your online session.
 In order for us to email your professor about your session, you must be present for a full thirty-minute session.
 If you are late or have to leave early, the appointment will not count for your requirement, and you may have to reschedule.

 More information on our services for students is available at:

 FACULTY are also welcome to utilize the Writing Center for their classrooms.
 We invite you to include a link to the IUN Writing Center's website or to the above video on services that we offer to students on your course's Canvas site.
 Tutors can visit your course in person or through Zoom to introduce the Center's services.
 Instructors can assign Writing Center sessions for all students in a course in work on a particular assignment.
 With prior scheduling, tutors can also visit classrooms to assist in the development of particular assignments through groupwork.
 Faculty are also invited to encourage students to visit the Writing Center through the Student Engagement Roster process.
 More information on our services for faculty is available at:

 Please note that no one will be answering the phone in the Writing Center, so you need to contact us via email at firstname.lastname@example.org.
 We look forward to working with you!
 Take care!